Battle of Newry Road: Aftermath

 According to author Nick Van Der Bijl, the Gardaí found two IRA trucks on the southern side of the border.
 Six months later, on 20 March and 12 July 1994, the IRA in South Armagh managed to shoot down one British Army Lynx and one RAF Puma with home-made mortars.

 After the incident, the British Army improved armour protection for their helicopter crews in Northern Ireland, as well as the machine gun mountings and sightings.
 There were plans to purchase a Skyship 600 Airship in the role of flying command post to improve co-ordination from a safe height.
-Within days of the gunbattle, Royal Navy's Sea King helicopters were deployed to the west of the country to release Army Air Corps and RAF helicopters to boost South Armagh's effort.
+Within days of the gunbattle, Royal Navy Sea King helicopters were deployed to the west of the country to release Army Air Corps and RAF helicopters to boost South Armagh's effort.
 On 26 April 1994, Staff Sergeant Shaun Wyatt, commander of Lynx 2, was awarded the Distinguished Flying Cross (DFC) for his deeds during the battle.
 The medal won by Staff Sergeant Wyatt was sold at Bosleys auction house for more than £100,000 in June 2011.